DevExpress/devextreme-demos/JSDemos/Demos/Charts/Annotation/description.md

-Annotations are images and text blocks that provide additional information on the visualized data.
+Annotations are images and text blocks that add information to the visualized data.

-To configure individual annotations, assign an array of objects to the [annotations](/Documentation/ApiReference/Data_Visualization_Widgets/dxChart/Configuration/annotations/) option.
-Each object configures an individual annotation.
+To create annotations, populate the widget's [annotations](/Documentation/ApiReference/Data_Visualization_Widgets/dxChart/Configuration/annotations/) array.
+Each object in the array configures an individual annotation.
 To specify options for all annotations, use the [commonAnnotationSettings](/Documentation/ApiReference/Data_Visualization_Widgets/dxChart/Configuration/commonAnnotationSettings/) object.
-Individual settings take precedence over these settings.
+Individual settings take precedence over common settings.

 Each annotation should have the [type](/Documentation/ApiReference/Data_Visualization_Widgets/dxChart/Configuration/annotations/#type) set to *"text"* or *"image"*.
 Depending on the **type**, specify the [text](/Documentation/ApiReference/Data_Visualization_Widgets/dxChart/Configuration/annotations/#text) or [image](/Documentation/ApiReference/Data_Visualization_Widgets/dxChart/Configuration/annotations/image/) option.
 You can also add a [description](/Documentation/ApiReference/Data_Visualization_Widgets/dxChart/Configuration/annotations/#description) that will be displayed in a tooltip.